Grummle/grummle.github.io/_posts/2013-11-13-Baby-Pictures.md

 ##R&D: Rip off and duplicate

 ###Dropbox
 So I stared poking around to see what was out there and came across [dropbox-sync-js](https://github.com/Phlaphead/dropbox-sync-js) by [Phlaphead](https://github.com/Phlaphead).
-Its basically an implementation of the dripbox application in javascript.
+Its blogally an implementation of the dripbox application in javascript.
 From a quick perusal of the code it seems well built and easy to follow.
 It has a couple quirks that need to be addressed and I'm hoping to get do a pull request to fix some issues it has with synching non-app folders.

 So now I've got my synching strategy worked out.